 Visitors with nerves of steel should definitely take a night tour, which focuses on the technical parts of the shelter.

-Night excursion with a guide
+Night-time excursions with a guide

-In the dark with torches/under the lights
+In the dark with flashlights or under light

 Guided tours by request also in English and other languages (min.
 5 people)

 Group events – Organised school tours of the exhibition – FREE (only when booked, mornings only, max.
 90 students).
 Special experiential events for groups of 10–90 people (by arrangement, contact us at email@example.com).

 Conditions for tours of the technical area: